 The TeleTech board of directors currently has an audit committee, a compensation committee and a nominating committee.
-The audit committee reports to TeleTech's board of directors regarding the appointment of TeleTech's independent public accountants, the scope and fees of the prospective annual audit and the results thereof, compliance with TeleTech's accounting and financial policies and management's procedures and policies relative to the adequacy of TeleTech's internal accounting or approves the annual salary and bonus for each TeleTech executive officer (consistent with the terms of any applicable employment agreement), reviews, approves and recommends terms and conditions for all employee benefit plans (and changes thereto), and administers TeleTech's stock option and employee and compensation of TeleTech's stock option and employee and compensation of TeleTech's stock options.
+The audit committee reports to TeleTech's board of directors regarding the appointment of TeleTech's independent public accountants, the scope and fees of the prospective annual audit and the results thereof, compliance with TeleTech's accounting and financial policies and management's procedures and policies relative to the adequacy of TeleTech's internal accounting controls.
+The compensation committee reviews performance goals and determines or approves the annual salary and bonus for each TeleTech executive officer (consistent with the terms of any applicable employment agreement), reviews, approves and recommends terms and conditions for all employee benefit plans (and changes thereto), and administers TeleTech's stock option and employee benefit plans.
+The nominating committee nominates and reviews the performance and compensation of TeleTech board members.